taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 (Salary Basis) x (Insurance Premium Rate %) x (Contribution Ratio %)
 ```

 **Salary Basis** - Roughly equivalent to your monthly income.
 Look up your salary basis bracket on the NHI website based on your monthly income.
+Note that there is a maximum cap at a monthly salary of 175,601.

 **Insurance Premium Rate %** - 4.69% since January 1, 2016